victorlga/victorlga/README.md

 <div align="center">
 <h1 align="center">Hi 👋, I'm Victor Assis</h1>

 I'm pursuing a Computer Engineering undergraduate degree at [Insper - Instituto de Ensino e Pesquisa](https://www.insper.edu.br/).
-I have a deep curiosity about the intersection of computing and biology and am excited about the potential of technology to address complex problems in these fields.
+My main areas of interest span computer architecture, high-performance computing, and embedded software engineering.

 ### Current Role
-I'm a part-time remote Research Intern at the University of Cincinnati College of Medicine's THINK Lab.
-I'm developing bioinformatics tools under the guidance of Lucas Bulgarelli and Rodrigo Deliberato, MD, PhD.
+I'm a Summer Research Intern at the University of Illinois at Urbana-Champaing, under the supervision of Prof. Mohammed El-Kebir, PhD.
+My research focuses on the implementation of algorithms for tumor phylogeny inference using C++.

 ### Technical Skills
 **Programming Languages:** I have a solid foundation in Python and C/C++, which I continuously strive to improve and expand upon.

-**Areas of Interest:** I'm particularly drawn to high-performance computing, parallel computing, and bioinformatics.

 **Current Studies:** I am focused on learning OpenMP, MPI, and CUDA libraries.